keyvank/tsp/src/1-build.md

         return is_changed
 ```

+The code above models a wire as a Python class.
+By definition, a wire that is not connected to anything remains in the `Z` (Free) state.
+Through the `put` option, a driver (Which can be a batter, or a gate), may drive that wire with some voltage.
+The final voltage of your wire is then decided by iterating over all of the voltages that are applied to your wire.

 Sometimes (Specifically in circuits containing feedback-loops and recursions, it's necessary to assume a wire already has some value to converge to a solution, thus we have designed an `assume()` function to set a assumed value for a wire, in case no gates have drived value into it).

 ## Magical switch